kiwi0fruit/jats/README.md

 3. All cognitive functions are called **kinds of perceprion** and **kinds of judging**. “**Sensory perceprion**” is used instead of Sensing/Sensorics, “**Intuitive perceprion**” is used instead of Intuition, “**Task-oriented judging**” is used instead of Thinking/Logic, “**Feelings-oriented judging**” is used instead of Feeling/Ethics.
 I also like HBDI approach [en.wikipedia.org/wiki/Herrmann_Brain_Dominance_Instrument](https://en.wikipedia.org/wiki/Herrmann_Brain_Dominance_Instrument) that calls all them the kinds of thinking.
 4. Single-noun terms like **intuiter, sensor, feeler and tasker** are used (also **perceiver** and **judger**).
 5. **Rational/Irrational** names were replaced with **Judging/Perceiving** to make Socionics vs. MBTI contradictions more clear.
 6. The **contradictions between MBTI and Socionics** are made explicit so the type conversion isn’t possible for introverts.
-Proposed new explicit Socionics types names help to achieve this too: **INTJ⁠-⁠Ti-dom** vs. **INTP⁠-⁠Ni-dom** (or **Ti⁠N⁠-intj** vs. **Ni⁠T⁠-intp**) that is dominant introverted tasker & judging intuiter vs. dominant introverted intuiter & perceiving tasker.
+Proposed new explicit Socionics types names help to achieve this too: **Ti⁠N⁠-intj** vs. **Ni⁠T⁠-intp** that is dominant introverted tasker & judging intuiter vs. dominant introverted intuiter & perceiving tasker.
 Extraverted types don't need explicit notation so very short names like **NeT** and **FeN** are used.
 7. Very basic introduction to quadras is given and discussed **why quadras grouped this way**.
 Alpha-delta vs. beta-gamma types are translated as **pacific** vs. **resolute** types.
 The link to the autotranslated **interactive table of intertype relationships** with descriptions is provided.
 8. Concise names for **intermediate and unknown types** were proposed.
 The names extend MBTI types names. **1-16 numbers as names** for reference types were proposed for unknown and mixed types notation and speech (+ mnemonics).
-Examples: **xNTx-1-2, uNTu-1~2** that are unknown and mixed types from NeT and TiN-intj (u stands for μ that stands for mean).
+Examples: **xNTx(1/2), uNTu(1~2)** that are unknown and mixed types from NeT and TiN-intj (u stands for μ that stands for mean).
 9. Some differences between **types** in classical Socionics and **reference types** in Jung-Augustinavichiute-Talanov Socionics are outlined.
 Some differences between **information aspects** in classical socionics and Jung-Augustinavichiute-Talanov **cognitive functions** are outlined.
 10. Revised **Gulenko's names** for types were proposed (both translations and **names** were revised). **Inventor** for NeT, Enthusiast for FeS, General for SeT, Poet for NiF-infp, **Inspirer** for FeN, **Foreseer** for NiT-intp, Entrepreneur for TeN, **Journalist** for NeF.
 11. The set of hypotheses about Jung-Augustinavichiute-Talanov (JAT) cognitive functions is given.
 Together hypotheses give **Model A** as consequences.
 Bonus: **Cognitive functions descriptions per position in Model A (8x8 auto-translated table)**.